diqidoq/lars/README.md

 # LARS (Linux audio rhythm section machine)

  + a flexible sample and step sequencer based groove machine to manage complex drum and rhythm section programming via triggered samples the right way, with features like:
-   + a simple and intuitive UI, no fancy, no pictures of instruments and such kindergarden
+   + a simple and intuitive UI
+     + no fancy, no pictures of instruments and such kindergarden
+     + smart key commands (mappable)
+     + flexible, configurable and stretchable flat design
+     + simple zoom in/out on sample shapes, envelopes, midi sequences
    + no useless tools and toys which only limit your possible expressions
    + real managable and groupable and smart layers for dynamic triggering and sample sound mix creation
    + envelopes and smart envelope grouping logic (also for whole layers, groups, flow and punch grouping/design)